-Many applications for cooperative multi-agent networks require the agents to arrange themselves into some spatial pattern.
-This can include alignment of orientations and velocities for flocking behaviors [1], or specific formations like spacecraft constellations for sensing [2] or vehicle platoons for autonomous driving [3].
+ANY applications for cooperative multiagent networks require the agents to arrange themselves into some spatial pattern.
+This can include alignment of orientations and velocities for flocking behaviors [1], or specific formations, spacecraft constellations for sensing [2] or vehicle platoons for autonomous driving [3].
 One of the main challenges for the implementation of these applications is to resolve the tradeoff between sparsity of information exchange with guarantees on the system performance.
-In the study of formation control problems, this trade-off is well understood through the lens of rigidity theory.
+In the study of formation control problems, this tradeoff is well understood through the lens of rigidity theory.

 Rigidity theory studies the solution of a set of geometric constraints on a discrete configuration of points in an Euclidean space.
 These constraints can include distance or bearing constraints between pairs of points.
-Of interest in rigidity theory is to determine whether the set of polynomial equations representing these constraints (i) has a solution (independence); (ii) has locally isolated solutions (rigidity); or (iii) has exactly one solution in the given space up to isometric motions (global rigidity) [4], [5].
+Of interest in rigidity theory is to determine whether the set of polynomial equations representing these constraints 1) has a solution (independence), 2) has locally